AOSC-Dev/aosc-os-abbs/README.md

 ## Rationale, and the existing issue

 For more than three years (from late 2011 to currently season 2 of 2015), AOSC OS has been built with Autobuild - however - without any recording and enforcement of build process.
 The worst of all, although patches and source modifications are recorded, no source link was provided.
-This, ironically, raises skepticism from inside of the development team.
+And consequently raises skepticism from our users and inside of the development team.

 ### To amend the issue